antoniormrzz/virgilpress/README.md

 - Each ts file for a page needs to import tailwindcss and it's own scss file. e.g. hello.ts needs to import hello.scss so that file-loader would pick it up.

-- tailwindcss intellisense and ejs support extensions are recommended for Visual Studio Code.
+- tailwindcss intellisense and ejs support extensions are recommended (but not mandatory) for Visual Studio Code.

 - VirgilPress is not flexible on the structure, read Structure section for more.